-We further estimated the following series of models with various sets of interactions: among the instructor characteristics and institution characteristics themselves, between the instructor and institution characteristics and the students' prior attitudes, between the instructor and institution characteristics and the students' SAT/ACT mathematics score, between the instructor and institution characteristics and the classroom or instructor level controls (class size, class SAT mathematics average, and instructor status), and between instructor and institution characteristics and institutional type.
-All interactions thus identified as significant were then entered into a single model, and the ones that dropped below significance level were deleted.
+We further estimated the following series of models with various sets of interactions: among the instructor characteristics and institution characteristics themselves, between the instructor and institution characteristics and the students' prior attitudes, between the instructor and institution characteristics and the students' SAT/ACT mathematics score, between the instructor and institution characteristics and the classroom or instructor level controls (class size, class SAT mathematics average, and instructor status), and between instructor and institution characteristics and institution characteristics and the ones that dropped below significance level were deleted.
 Model 2 includes the remaining four significant interactions.